mjmontgomery-sjsu/Flashcards_Project/README.md

-# Flashcards_Project
+# Flashcards Program
-Create, Edit and store Flashcards to study.
-This program stores flashcards ina textfile to be read, edited and studied.
+Create, Edit and Store Flashcards to study.
+This program stores flashcards in a textfile to be read, edited and studied.

 ## Starting The Program
 To start the program, open Terminal and navigate to the directory of the Flashcards_Project folder.